Differences and Discrepancies in the Old Testament

-With good reason... âlâh was used close to 900 times in the Old Testament, in a variety of senses but, more often than not, for something that ‘rose’ or ‘came up’.
-For example, in the first verse quoted, morning dawns when the sun rises or comes up.
+With good reason... âlâh was used close to 900 times in the Old Testament in a variety of senses but, more often than not, when speaking of something that 'rose' or 'came up'.
+For example, in the first verse quoted morning dawns when the sun rises or comes up.

 When morning dawned (Heb. âlâh), the angels urged Lot, saying, "Up, take your wife and your two daughters who are here, or you will be swept away in the punishment of the city."
 (Genesis 19:15 NASB)